 La Basketry was launched in 2017 as an online boutique, offering baskets and unique woven products for the home designed by Mamy (my sister) and myself, all handwoven by a group of female artisans we had met and connected with in Ngaye Mkeke, a small village outside of our parents’ hometown called Thies in Senegal.

 At a turning point, in our thirties, and leading busy lives in Paris and London, we were keen to start a project that brought more meaning into our lives, and the lives of others.

-Our first collection was stocked widely at places including the Victoria and Albert Museum, but it was creating a platform to share Senegalese craftsmanship with the world and ensuring regular employment for the artisans we worked with, that felt like our greatest achievement.
+Our first collection was stocked widely at places including the Victoria and Albert Museum, but it was creating a platform to share Senegalese craftsmanship with the world that felt like our greatest achievement.

 As the business grew and evolved, Mamy decided to take a step down.
 And as I spent more time in Senegal, I began to learn how to weave baskets, enrolled in courses and played around with different techniques and materials to understand how we could develop our offering.

 Falling in love with the process and making my own creations led to my first book ‘Baskets’ that was published by Quadrille in 2019.

 Baskets is a stylish guide to basket-making featuring 16 projects - think basket bags, tableware and storage baskets - using different materials.

 Today, La Basketry wants to celebrate all things woven – be it inspiring you to weave and craft your own creations at one of my workshops, or to purchase a beautiful piece made by a skilled artisan online.

 La Basketry is at the heart of your home, it’s woven into our DNA!